 GZIP is one of the most effective ways to optimize your website before minification software can complicate and break websites during configuration.
 GZIP will not negatively affect your website unless you set the compression rate to CPU too high or the minimum length too low where it’s compressing unnecessary files.

-Many statistics tell you to speed is significant factoring for SEO rankings, and this simple solution could be the difference in gaining more traffic in the long term.
+Many statistics tell you to speed is a significant factor for SEO rankings, and this simple solution could be the difference in gaining more traffic in the long term.